arteteco/arteteco-website-structure/content/ecopsych.md

 For example.
 Trump supporters usually don't.

 If we can make the environmental idea endemic to as much cultural groups as possible, we can get leverage that group spreading.

 **For example**: If I get my book reading club to organize dinners with food bought on regenerative agriculture, and collect small donations to send to ecological restoration projects, I have a positive impact.
-If the book club grows so will the beneficial impact of it.
-And you can do that with all the groups, clubs, whatever surrounds you.
+If the book club grows so will the beneficial impact of it, without any further work needed, as the benefits are now bundles in that community.

 You can think of it as a _meme_ into the meme pool, and if I can keep the genetic comparison, making it a _memetic linkage_ to other characteristics